What’s Happening?

 Key decisions are still ahead but the timelines are moving very quickly.

-If these proposed changes and the concerns surrounding them are alarming to you too, you are not alone.
+If redistricting and the possibility of school closures are alarming to you too, you are not alone.
 We invite you to explore our website, continue to stay informed about what’s happening and join us in saving our school, Henderson Mill Elementary, and the schools in our community.